Power Your Software Testing

 Key features:

-Bugzilla is a widely used open-source manual testing tool and bug tracking platform that helps teams systematically record, monitor, and resolve software defects.
+Bugzilla is a widely used open-source bug tracking and manual testing tool that helps teams systematically record, monitor, and resolve software defects.
 The tool keeps detailed records of each bug, who found it, its severity, what needs fixing, and who’s working on it.
 It is highly customizable to fit various workflow needs and supports advanced querying and reporting features to help analyze and prioritize issues effectively.

 Key features:

-Best for: Structured bug tracking and issue management during manual testing, with customizable workflows and reporting.
+Bugzilla is ideal for structuring bug tracking and issue management during manual testing, offering customizable workflows and detailed reporting.

 Note: Run live-interactive tests across 3000+ browser and OS combinations.
 Try LambdaTest Now!